asminpaudel141/java-100program/README.md

 # 89.Write a Java program to implement polymorphism
 # 90.Write a Java program to implement polymorphism
 # 91.Write a Java program to implement polymorphism
+# 92.Write a Java program to implement polymorphism